alexgo-io/alexlab-doc/product-features/liquidity-providers/faqs.md

 Let's walk through an example of how impermanent loss might look for a liquidity provider (LP).

 Carol deposits 100 [STX](https://www.coingecko.com/en/coins/stacks) and 150 [sUSDT](https://www.coingecko.com/en/coins/bridged-tether-alex-bridge) into a liquidity pool.
 As with ALEX DEX's AMM, the deposited token pair must to be of equivalent value.
-This means that the price of STX is 1.5 sUSDT at the time of deposit, making her total deposit worth 300 USD.
+This means that the price of STX is 1.5 sUSDT at the time of deposit, making Carol's total deposit worth 300 USD.

 Now, let's assume the total pool size is 1,000 STX and 1,500 sUSDT, funded by Carol and other LPs.
 So Carol has a 10% share of the pool.

 Next, suppose the price of STX rises to 6 sUSDT.
-As this happens, arbitrage traders will add sUSDT to the pool and remove STX, adjusting the ratio to reflect the new market price.
+As this happens, arbitrage traders will add sUSDT to the pool and remove STX, adjusting the balances to reflect the new market price.
 Since AMMs don't use order books, the asset's price in the pool is determined by the ratio between their balances.

 With the price change–STX is now 6 sUSDT– the pool now holds 500 STX and 3,000 sUSDT, thanks to the work of arbitrage traders.